 A road is a dangerous place, now more than ever.
 Distracted driving has caused an increase in accidents over the years.
 In a study conducted by Virginia Tech, it was discovered that those who texted while driving increased their accident rate 23 times.
 Distracted driving doesn’t just mean texting while driving.
 Instead, it incorporates looking at any visual media on a cell phone or just reaching for a phone.
 These behaviors drastically increased the likelihood of an accident.
 Other kinds of distractions include eating and drinking, adjusting the radio, talking to passengers, or using a navigation system.

 Distracted driving causes drivers to swerve into other lanes or over yellow lines.
 This kind of swerve can be detrimental to any vehicle but particularly to those who are riding a motorcycle.
 On Route 138 a Dodge Durango was driving eastbound when it crossed over the double yellow lines.
 This innocent swerve happened just in time as a motorcyclist was driving westbound.
 The two vehicles collided and the motorcyclist was flung from the vehicle, over a concrete barrier, and hit a metal fence.
 The person died instantly.
 This incident could have been avoided had the Durango paid attention to the road.

 What To Do

 Motorcycle accidents can get serious fast.
-If you or someone you loved has been seriously injured or has died in a motorcycle accident then you need to reach out to our Motorcycle Accident Attorneys at Compass Law Group, PC in Los Angeles.
+If you or someone you loved has been seriously injured or has died in a motorcycle accident then you need to reach out to our Motorcycle Accident Attorneys at Compass Law Group, LLP in Los Angeles.
 We understand the trauma of getting into an accident and the urgency to get compensation for the injuries.